There are several variables to contemplate when you invest in a new furnace:

 Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.

 Note that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some poorer, so the AFUE rating does not factor this into their rating.
-If you worry that your heating equipment or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you find out how much more energy and money you could be saving each month.
+The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not factor this into their rating.
+If you worry that your heating equipment or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could be saving each month.